 If you have a few extra days head south to Chirripó National Park.
 Climb Cerro Chirripó, which at 3,820 meters (12,530 ft) is the highest mountain in Costa Rica, though you have to book ahead!
 The park is home to numerous species of rare wildlife including jaguars, pumas, and tapirs.

 These jungle-mountains are some of the most bio-diverse places on Earth.
-Due to the wildness of central Costa Rica, there is ample opportunity to get off the beaten path and really explore, so make sure you pack a great tent!
+Due to the wildness of central Costa Rica, there is ample opportunity to get off the beaten path and really explore, so make sure you pack a backpacking tent and spend a couple of nights under the stars!

 Backpacking Costa Rica 10 day itinerary #4: The Caribbean Coast